An aneurysm is an abnormal widening or ballooning of a part of an artery due to weakness in the wall of the blood vessel.

 - Intestine (mesenteric artery aneurysm)

-- An artery in the spleen (splenic artery aneurysm)
+- Artery in the spleen (splenic artery aneurysm)

 Pregnancy is often linked to the formation and rupture of splenic artery aneurysms.

-The symptoms depend on the location of the aneurysm.
-If the aneurysm occurs near the body's surface, pain and swelling with a throbbing mass is often seen.
+The symptoms depend on where the aneurysm is located.
+If the aneurysm occurs near the body's surface, pain and swelling with a throbbing lump is often seen.